MicrosoftDocs/Managed-Desktop/managed-desktop/developer/mmd-api-overview.md

 The Microsoft Managed Desktop API enables data and capabilities through a set of programmatic APIs that will allow you to automate workflows using your preferred tools.

-The API enables you to view and manage devices, support tickets, and elevation requests details as you would through Microsoft Endpoint Manager portal.
+The API enables you to view and manage devices, support tickets, and elevation requests details as you would through [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431)).

 Using the API, you can: